Why Food History?

 If someone asked you to define genuine British Columbian foods, what would you say?
 We could begin with the Indigenous peoples whose key foods have drawn from the bountiful natural resources of the province for over 10,000 years.
 When Captain Cook visited Nootka Sound in 1778, he took some of his men to visit the local villages, and one commented on the food quality: “We were fond of such excursions, altho’ the labour of them was very great, as, not only this kind of duty, was more agreeable than the humdrum routine on board the Ships, but as it gave us an opportunity of viewing the different people & countries, and as another very principal consideration we were sure of having plenty to eat & drink, which was not always the case on board the Ship on our usual allowance”.

-We will be posting one new blog a week starting in July of 2016 on various food history topics!
-We’ll look at Indigenous foods; imported foods; agricultural crops; community cookbooks; every type of food and foodways that can be considered unique or special to BC.
-Comments are welcome.
+We have posted 150 new blogs on various topics of food history.
+We have looked at Indigenous foods; imported foods; agricultural crops; community cookbooks; every type of food and foodways that can be considered unique or special to BC.

 Food History Research